 The eight mother Goddesses are Brahmayani (Brahmani) towards the east; Maheshwari towards the south-east; Kaumari towards the south; Bhadrakali (Bhadrakali has replaced Vaishnavi) towards the south-west; Varahi towards the west; Indrayani (Indrani) towards the north-east; Mahakali towards the north and Mahalakshmi towards the north-east.

 However, the Goddess “Kaumari” should not be confused with Goddess Kumari, who represents the Goddess Taleju Bhawani.
-Meanwhile, we could not ignore the fact that most of the pith lies on the outskirts of the city.
+Meanwhile, we cannot ignore the fact that most of the pith lies on the outskirts of the city.

 You could notice that all these temples are located on a little outskirt part of the Bhaktapur Nagara, which was the then capital of Nepal Mandal.
 It is said that these temples were then established to protect the city and named Astamatrika since they were eight in number and are placed in the eight different corners of Bhaktapur Nagara.

-However, establishing Tripurasundari in the middle of the town make them nine in numbers and hence started to be called Nava Durga.
+However, establishing Tripurasundari in the middle of the town made them nine in number and hence started to be called Nava Durga.
 Although there is no mention of worshipping them during Dashain, yet they have been worshipping since ancient times.
-During Dashain, all these temples saturate with devotees.
+During Dashain, all these temples are saturated with devotees.